-Channeling the potential of integrin inhibitors
+Channeling the potential of integrin regulators

 As seen in multiple systemic disorders, these cell-signaling receptors have long been recognized as facilitators of oxidative stress.
 Oxidative stress initiates a number of detrimental downstream effects including vascular endothelial growth factor (VEGF)-mediated vascular leakage and angiogenesis, inflammation, and neurodegeneration.